jupyterhub/binderhub/README.rst

 ------------------

-**BinderHub** allows you to ``BUILD`` and ``REGISTER`` a Docker image using a GitHub repository, including a specific branch name, commit, or tag.
-It connects with JupyterHub, allowing you to create a public IP address that allows users to interact with the code and environment within a live JupyterHub instance.
+**BinderHub** allows you to ``BUILD`` and ``REGISTER`` a Docker image using a GitHub repository, then ``CONNECT`` with JupyterHub, allowing you to create a public IP address that allows users to interact with the code and environment within a live JupyterHub instance.
+You can select a specific branch name, commit, or tag to serve.

 BinderHub is similar in spirit to the existing `Binder <http://mybinder.org>`_ service.
 BinderHub ties together: